juliangut/generator-barephp/README.md

 * Scrutinizer integration
 * StyleCI integration
 * Editorconfig definitions file
-* PHPUnit testing environment already set up and integrated into Grunt and Gulp
+* PHPUnit testing environment already set up and integrated into Gulp and Grunt
 * QA utilities (Linting, PHPCS, PHPMD, PHPCPD, Composer outdated) configured and integrated into Gulp and Grunt
 * Initial documentation structure in Markdown
 * Basic annotated kickoff code (with tests!)
-* "Free Software" and "Open Source" License selector
+* "Free Software" and "Open Source" License selection

 > And many, many more to come